 Upper-division electives include courses from ACCTG, B_LAW, ENTRP, HBM, I_BUS, MGMT, MGTOP, MIS, MKTG.

-The College of Business has a six-credit international experience requirement to help students develop the skills to succeed in the global marketplace.
-A variety of options exists to fulfill this requirement, including study abroad, international internships, and approved coursework.
+- 6 credits International Experience Requirement: A variety of options exists to fulfill this requirement, including study abroad, international internships, and approved coursework.